ministryofjustice/moj-design-system/app/views/patterns/filter-a-list/README.md

 We need more research.
 If you have used the filter pattern, get in touch to share your research findings.

-## Contribute to this component
+## Contribute to this pattern

-You can contribute to this component via the [design system backlog](https://github.com/ministryofjustice/mojdt-design-system-backlog/)
+You can contribute to this pattern via the [design system backlog](https://github.com/ministryofjustice/mojdt-design-system-backlog/)